aaronralls/aaronralls.github.io/_posts/2019-01-13-how-to-add-custom-domain-github-pages-blog.md

 So you run out and get your super awesome domain name from [GoDaddy][GoDaddyLink] for .99¢ and are stumped as to how you get it working with your new blog.

-Well you have come to the right spot, because I will walk you through the steps to add your custom domain to your GitHub Pages Blog site.
+You have come to the right spot because I will walk you through the steps to add your custom domain to your GitHub Pages Blog site.

 ## Let's do this